fahimfahad92/java-21-spring-boot-3-devops/README.md

 3. **Layer optimization**: Extracting and organizing application into layers
 4. **Alpine/Musl-based images**: Using lightweight base images
 5. **Cleanup**: Removing unnecessary build artifacts and cache
+6. **Docker slim**: Using docker slim can reduce image size significantly, but it requires caution

 ## Project Structure